yugaophd/ORS-processing/README.md

 Create merged deep temperature for three ORS sites: Stratus, NTAS and WHOTS.

+## To-Do List

+- [ ] Refactor the `mat_to_xarray` function to handle metadata more gracefully.
+- [ ] Implement unit tests for data processing functions.
+- [ ] Optimize the data visualization module for larger datasets.
+- [ ] Update the documentation to include new visualization features.
+- [ ] Write a new script to filter out the T/S during deployment, keep the deep T/S data.

 # Architecture of the Code

 - `src/netcdf.py` contains functions for reading .mat files, incorporating metadata, converting to NetCDF format, and saving the output.